11/5/2024

 speaker

-Well, I think that, you know, if you think about, for example, one of the impacts this quarter is that, you know, we're, one of our big, most important strategies is to move, get our alternative strategy sold into the retail marketplace.
-That is, if you read any research report, that's a mega trend.
-We're just, we're in the first inning of that.
-We were confident in our ability to do that because we got a broad range of alternative strategies.
-We bought AEM, which is a national wholesaling platform in the U.S. We've got a partnership with the Scotia Bank in Canada, but we're at the very beginning of that.
-So as we try to predict years from now, how will that AUM flow when the earnings off that AUM?
-There's a lot of uncertainty around that.
-So as we start to gain experience, we're adjusting that, but you can appreciate the difficulty in projecting, you know, exactly when AUM is going to come in three and four, five years from
+Well, I think that if you think about, for example, one of the impacts this quarter is that one of our most important strategies is to get our alternative strategies sold into the retail marketplace.
+If you read any research report, that's a megatrend.
+We're in the first inning of that.
+We're confident in our ability to do that because we've got a broad range of alternative strategies.
+We bought AEM, which is a national wholesaling platform, and The U.S., we've got a partnership with Scotiabank in Canada, but we're at the very beginning of that.
+So as we try to predict years from now, how will that AUM flow when the earnings off that AUM, there's a lot of uncertainty around that.
+So as we start to gain experience, we're adjusting that, but you can appreciate the difficulty in projecting, you know, exactly when AUM is going to come in three and four, five years from now.

 speaker

-now.
 All right.
-Well, that's very helpful and I will go over the transcript because you have a very thorough response.
+Well, that's very helpful, and I will go over the transcript because you gave a very thorough response.
 Thanks.
-And Gabe,

 speaker

-this is Tim.
-I might just supplement to everything that Steve said, just to summarize overall, that this is really timing related.
+Gabe, this is Tim.
+I might just supplement to everything that Steve said just to summarize overall.
+This is really timing related.
 So the liability value that was updated, that only goes to the remaining purchase date.
 So any of the cash flows that come after that are all to the benefit of Sun Life.
-And, you know, just to add, we've written up these liabilities by over 600 million since the initial acquisition.
-So 300 on a net basis after the end of Q3.
+And, you know, just to add, we've written up these liabilities by over $600 million since the initial acquisition, so $300 million on a net basis after the end of Q3.
 And all of that was charges to income.
-So you can see the liability valuation is really sensitive to the timing of these projected results.
-But overall, that cumulative 300 million increase reflects the positive growth in our AUM, the fundraising and deployment that we've done since the initial acquisition of these businesses.
-So we're very confident in long-term value.
+So you can see the liability evaluation is really sensitive to the timing of these projected results.
+But overall, that cumulative $300 million increase reflects the positive growth in our AUM, the fundraising and deployment that we've done since the initial acquisition of these businesses.
+So we're very confident in the long-term value.
 It's just the timing of when the actual final payment occurs.

 speaker